 French may be taken as a major with honours, as a major or combined major in a degree program of 20.0 units, as a minor, as a concentration or as an elective at any level consistent with advanced standing and/or permission of the Modern Languages Department.

 All new students in French, in particular those who are not sure which course(s) would be appropriate to their needs, should take the French Placement Test.
 No one will “fail” the test as we offer French courses at every level.
-For more information, please contact the Chair of the Department, the Language Lab supervisor or any professor (see “Contact Us”).
+For more information, please contact the Language Lab supervisor (firstname.lastname@example.org) or the Chair of the Department.
 Students transferring from other universities should consult the Chair of the Department.

 The major option seeks to form good readers of Francophone literature, as well as critical thinkers, proficient writers, and strong oral communicators.
 Many of our students aspire to become school teachers, and we provide them with the background necessary to enter the Bachelor of Education program.